 It’s only available on weekends, 10 a.m. to 3:45 p.m.
 Saturday and Sunday.
 Tickets are only $3 and can be purchased at the train station near the Center Circle.

-Nature’s Table is an edible garden planted with fruit trees and seasonal vegetables along with herbs, and edible flowers.
+Nature’s Table is an edible garden planted with fruit trees and seasonal vegetables, herbs, and edible flowers.

 Surrounding the area are vines, bushes, and shrubs that set a tranquil mood.
 The California Garden showcases the best Southern California has to offer over an eight-acre garden.

 Self-guided walks are the way most enjoy the garden, but guided tram tours are available for a small fee.
-A gift shop is located near the entrance to Gardens.
-It offers home and garden furnishings such as garden benches, birdbaths, lanterns, and cherubs.
+A gift shop is located near the entrance to the Gardens.
+It offers home and garden furniture such as garden benches, birdbaths, lanterns, and cherubs.

 Getting to Descanso Garden

 Descanso Gardens is located at 1418 Descanso Drive, La Canada Flintridge, CA 91011.
 Parking is free.
-If visiting from the San Fernando Valley area, expect a 30-minute drive, from downtown LA its 20 minutes.
+From the San Fernando Valley area, expect a 30-minute drive; it’s 20 minutes from downtown LA.